department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/xx_onboard-general.md

 ### DSVA team members (and detailees)

 No need to worry!
-DSVA Admin (and/or your DSVA Buddy) will provide everything you need to get started with our culture, process, and tools.
+DSVA Admin (and/or your DSVA Buddy) will provide you with everything you need to get started with our culture, process, and tools.

 ### Internal contractor (and its subcontractors)